rendoaw/ocsc/README.md

 ## Help Needed

-If anyone has information how to query vrouter and control node routing table via REST API, please do let me know.
-Thanks !!!
+If anyone has information how to query every vrouter routing table from central Contrail controller instead of going to each vrouter introspect port, please let me know.
+Thanks!!!